Mobile phone recycling: United Kingdom

-Both the United Kingdom and mainland Europe have a significant problem with e-waste.
+Both the United Kingdom and mainland Europe have a significant problem with e-waste; the UK alone produces roughly 1.65 million tonnes annually, one of the highest per-capita rates in Europe, of which only around 30–45% is formally collected for recycling.

 Researchers at Plymouth University found that for each mobile phone produced, 15 kg of ore needs to be mined, including 7 kg of high-grade gold ore, 1 kg of typical copper ore, 750g of typical tungsten ore and 200g of typical nickel ore.
 In the UK, only around 12% of all mobile phones that have been sold have gone on to be recycled.

 According to a study from Compare and Recycle, people in the UK upgraded their mobile phones at least 3 times in the past 10 years, and 22% of people chose to trade in or resell their used mobile phones.
 However, 40% kept old mobile phones stashing them in their homes.